Non-Stationary Bandits with Habituation and Recovery Dynamics: Numerical Experiments

 For this experiment, we consider the logistic regression instantiation of the ROGUE GLM presented in Section \ref{sec:dglm}.
 Our setup includes two actions whose rewards $r_{t,a}$ are Bernoulli with a logistic link function of the form $g(x,\theta) = \frac{1}{1+ \exp(-a\theta - b x)}$.
 The initial parameters and dynamics matrices for each of the actions are presented in Table \ref{table:glm_params}.
 Here, the sets $\mathcal{X}$ and $\Theta$ were set to $[0,1]$.
 Action 0 has a significant portion of its reward dependent on the time varying state $x_t$, and recovers its reward slowly but also decreases slowly.
 On the other hand, Action 1 has more of its expectation dependent on the stationary component $\theta$, but it expectation decreases faster than that of Action 0.

 The experiments were run for 20,000 action choices and replicated 30 times for each of the candidate algorithms.
 Figure \ref{fig:logit_regret} shows the cumulative regret accrued by each of the algorithms averaged across the replicates, and Figure \ref{fig:logit_reword} shows the average reward per action for each algorithm averaged across the replicates.
 As expected in these experiments, the UCB1 algorithm achieves linear regret since it assumes a stationary model and thus converges to a single action, which causes a large gap between the expectations of the two actions.
 Interestingly, SW-UCB and D-UCB also perform worse than random choices.
 A key note here is that D-UCB and SW-UCB assume that action rewards do not change frequently and are independent of the choices.
 However, D-UCB outperforms SW-UCB since the weighted average contains more information about the trajectory of the expected reward of each action while data from earlier choices are removed from the estimates in the sliding window.
-EXP3 and random action selection perform approximately the same in terms of both regret and expected reward.
-This is unsurprising because the weighting scheme in EXP3 emphasizes the rewards of the past action states as opposed to current action states.
-In terms of both regret and reward, Tuned ROGUE-UCB substantially outperforms the other approaches.
-While the other approaches seem to obtain linear regret, ROGUE-UCB does in fact have regret on the order of $\mathcal{O}(\log T)$ in this experiment.
+EXP3, REXP3, and random action selection perform approximately the same in terms of both regret and expected reward.
+This is unsurprising because the weighting scheme in EXP3 emphasizes the rewards of the past action states as opposed to current action states, and high total variation essentially reduces the restart horizon of REXP3 which means it retains less information about the overall reward trajectory.
+In terms of both regret and reward, Tuned ROGUE-UCB and $\epsilon$-Rogue substantially outperform the other approaches.

+In Figures \ref{fig:logit_regret_model} and \ref{fig:logit_reword_model} we compare the two model-based approaches in terms of their cumulative regret and average reward, respectively.
+While the other approaches seem to obtain linear regret, both ROGUE-UCB and $\epsilon$-ROGUE do in fact have regret on the order of $\mathcal{O}(\log T)$ in this experiment.
+Moreover, in this particular non-stationary setting we observe that these two algorithms have very similar long run average rewards while ROGUE-UCB obtains slightly better cumulative regret.
+This can be attributed to ROGUE-UCB performing less exploration then $\epsilon$-ROGUE.